Nilasha-Indukuri/RAG-recommendation/README.md

 #### Workflow
-1. User inputs a question related to the headphone items (in 'revised.json' file).
+1. User inputs a question related to the headphone items (in 'revised_data.json' file).
 2. The recommender system retrieves the most similar documents based on the query.
 3. User's question and retrieved data serve as context for the Large Language Model (LLM), named "LLaMA".

 #### Sample Output
 - example 1

   ![image](https://github.com/negjafari/recommender-system-and-RAG/assets/59292708/99223d35-eb20-48b8-84aa-02b920b5e5e6)

 - example 2

   ![image](https://github.com/negjafari/recommender-system-and-RAG/assets/59292708/c4f4463f-8a91-40ea-b8e7-2b317c2b013a)

 - example 3

   ![image](https://github.com/negjafari/recommender-system-and-RAG/assets/59292708/2498a6bd-df0f-454a-b064-11fb57c2e77b)

+## Installation

+In order to work with elasticsearch you have to run elastic search and use the API key and Cloud ID inorder to work with elasticsearch in colab.

+## usage
+in order to work with the `Elastic_Search`, first download the json file `revised_data.json`

+## Contact Us
+We're excited to hear from you!
+If you have any questions, suggestions, or need assistance, don't hesitate to reach out.
+Feel free to contact us via email at:
+- neg.jaafari@gmail.com
+- noorbakhsha1@gmail.com
+- Mehrnaz271380@gmail.com

+We're here to help and would love to hear about your experience using this project.